jiangheng90/draco_decoder/README.md

 `draco_decoder` is a Rust library for decoding Draco compressed meshes.
 It provides native and WebAssembly (WASM) support with efficient bindings to the official Draco C++ library.

+⚠️ Warning:
+This crate currently only supports building on Linux and macOS platforms.
+Windows is not supported yet.

 ## Overview

 - **Native:**